vegidio/go-sak/README.md

 Copies files and/or directories to a destination directory with flexible options.
 The flags parameter controls copy behavior.
 The exts parameter filters files by extension.
 If nil or empty, no extension filtering is applied.

+#### `MoveFiles(sources []string, destDir string, flags CmFlags, exts []string) error`

+Moves files and/or directories to a destination directory with flexible options.
+The flags parameter controls move behavior (CmRecursive for subdirectories, CmPreserveStructure to maintain directory structure).
+The exts parameter filters files by extension.
+If nil or empty, no extension filtering is applied.

 #### `ListPath(directory string, flags Flags, fileExt []string) ([]string, error)`

 Traverses a directory and returns a list of paths based on flags (LpDir, LpFile, LpRecursive) and file extensions.
 Extensions are case-insensitive and should include the dot (e.g., ".txt").